This tutorial explains how to download files from the web, also known as a web restore. There are two ways to start a restore from the web console:

 ZIP file restore

-- Open a web browser and go to the CrashPlan console.
+- Open a web browser and sign in to the CrashPlan console.

 - Sign in with your account credentials.